InsightsNet/texannotate/README.md

 # TeX Annotate

-This service transform LaTeX codes into PDFs and extract detailed layout and reading information.
+This service compiles LaTeX codes into PDFs and extract detailed layout and reading information.
 Designed specifically for the academic publications.
 This tool not only compiles LaTeX but also annotates each token and figures, retrieves their positions in the PDF, identifies corresponding semantic structure labels, and mark the correct reading order.